Do employees have the right to a lunch break? | Moorepay

 2. Daily Rest

 Employees are entitled to 11 hours rest between working days.
-So, for example, if an employee finishes work at 8pm, he/she should not be required to work until 7am.
+So, for example, if an employee finishes work at 8pm, they should not be required to work until 7am.

 3. Weekly Rest